Kiyotoko/vault-sek2/Abi 2024/Englisch/Memorize.md

 * on the most places of earth you can speak English, because it is teached in schools
 * German was popular, bat has become stigmatized during WW2
 * 98% of the scientifix papers are written in English
-## writing a summary
-1. general:
-	1. short version $(\frac{1}{3})$ of the original text
-	2. contains the main idea of the author
-2. preparation:
-	1. find the thesis
-	2. highlight ideas, facts or arguments
-3. writing:
-	1. mention the source, text type and the main idea
-	2. write short paragraphs summing up the major arguments
-4. editing:
-	1. check and if necessary revise your summary
-5. useful:
-	1. according to the author, ...
-	2. the author says/writes, claims/states that ...
-	3. in addition/conclusion, the author argues that ...
-## writing a comment
-1. choose one side
-2. explain the arguments
-3. give examples
 # The political system
 ## The Constitution
 ### System of checks and balances